High availability (HA)

 A Pandora FMS server can be running in two different modes:

-If a server goes “down” (is offline), its modules will be run by the master server so that no data is lost.
+If a server “goes down” (is offline), its modules will be executed by the master server so that no data is lost.

-At any given time, there can only be one master server which is chosen among the servers that have the master configuration option in /etc/pandora/pandora_server.conf with a value higher than 0:
+At any given time there can only be one master server which is chosen from the servers that have the configuration option master in /etc/pandora/pandora_server.conf with a value greater than 0:

 master [1..7]

 If the current master server goes down, a new master is chosen.
-If there is more than one candidate, the one with the highest master value is chosen.
+If there is more than one candidate, the one with a higher value in master is chosen.

-Be careful when disabling servers.
-If a server with network modules goes down and the Network Server of the master server is disabled, those modules will not run.
+Care should be taken when disabling servers.
+If a server with network modules goes down and the Network Server of the master server is disabled, those modules will not be executed.

 Add PFMS servers to an HA DB cluster

-If High Availability is enabled in the Database, some extra configurations are needed to connect more Pandora FMS servers to MySQL cluster.
-In the pandora_server.conf file (located by default at /etc/pandora), for each of the independent Pandora FMS servers to be added, the following parameters must be configured:
+If you have Database High Availability, some extra configurations are needed to connect more Pandora FMS servers to the MySQL cluster.
+In the pandora_server.conf file (located by default in /etc/pandora) of each of the independent Pandora FMS servers to be added, the following parameters must be configured:

-• dbuser: You must have the username to access MySQL cluster.
+dbuser: Must have the username for accessing the MySQL cluster.
 For example:

 dbuser pandora

-• dbpass: It must contain the user password to access the MySQL cluster.
+dbpass: Must contain the password of the user accessing the MySQL cluster.
 For example:

 dbpass pandora

-• ha_hosts: The ha_host parameter must be configured followed by the IP addresses or FQDN of the MySQL servers that make up the HA environment.
-For instance:
+ha_hosts: Theha_hostparameter must be configured followed by the IP addresses or FQDNs of the MySQL servers that make up the HA environment.
+Example:

 ha_hosts 192.168.80.170,192.168.80.172

-Just install another console pointing to the database.
-Any console can be used simultaneously from different locations by different users.
-A web load balancer can be used before the consoles, in case horizontal growth is needed for console load sharing.
-The session system is managed through cookies and these are stored in the browser.
+You just have to install another web console pointing to the database.
+Any of the consoles can be used simultaneously from different locations by different users.
+A web load balancer can be used in front of the consoles in case horizontal growth is needed for load balancing on the console.
+The session system is managed by cookies and these are stored in the browser.

-In the case of using remote configuration and to manage it from all consoles, both data servers and consoles must share the input data directory (default: /var/spool/pandora/data_in) for remote configuration of agents, collections and other directories (see topic "Security architecture").
+In case of using remote configuration and to manage it from all consoles, both the data servers and the consoles must share the input data directory (by default: /var/spool/pandora/data_in) for the remote configuration of the agents, collections and other directories (see topic "Security architecture").

-It is important to only share subdirectories within data_in and not data_in, itself as it will negatively affect server performance.
+It is important to only share the subdirectories within data_in and not data_in itself as it would negatively affect server performance.

 Update

-When in a balanced environment with a shared database, updating the first console applies the corresponding changes to the database.
-This means that when updating the secondary console, Pandora FMS shows an error massage when finding the already entered information in the database.
-However, the console is still updated.
+Being in a load-balanced environment with a shared database, updating the first console applies the corresponding changes to the database.
+This causes that when updating the second console, Pandora FMS displays an error when finding the information already inserted in the database.
+However, the console update will be completed anyway.

-The main goal of this section is to offer a complete solution for HA in Pandora FMS environments.
-This is the only HA model with official support for Pandora FMS, and it is provided from version 770 onwards.
-This system replaces cluster configuration with Corosync and Pacemaker from previous versions.
+The objective of this section is to offer a complete HA solution for Pandora FMS environments.
+This is the only officially supported HA model for Pandora FMS, and is provided as of version 770.
+This system replaces the cluster configuration with Corosync and Pacemaker from previous versions.

-The new Pandora FMS HA solution is integrated into the product (inside the pandora_ha binary).
-It implements an HA that supports geographically isolated sites, with different IP ranges, which is not possible with Corosync/Pacemaker.
+The new Pandora FMS HA solution is integrated into the product (within the pandora_ha binary).
+It implements an HA that supports geographically isolated sites, with different IP address ranges, which cannot be done with Corosync/Pacemaker.

-In the new HA model, the usual setup is in pairs of two, so the design does not implement a quorum system and simplifies configuration and the necessary resources.
-That way the monitoring system will work as long as there is a DB node available and in case there is a DB Split-Brain, the system will work in parallel until both nodes are merged again.
+In the new HA model, the usual configuration is in pairs, so the design does not implement a quorum system and simplifies the configuration and resources needed.
+This way the monitoring system will work as long as an available DB node exists, and in the event of a DB Split-Brain, the system will run in parallel until both nodes are merged again.

-Starting with version 772, the HA changed to make it simpler and less buggy.
-For this new HA, it is recommended to use SSD disks for a higher writing/reading speed (IOPS), minimum 500 Mb/s (or more, depending on the environment).
-Latency between servers must also be taken into account since with very high latency it is difficult to synchronize both databases in time.
+As of version 772, the HA was changed to be simpler and have fewer failures.
+For this new HA it is advisable to use SSD disks for a higher read/write speed (IOPS), minimum 500 Mb/s (or more, depending on the environment).
+The latency between servers must also be taken into account since with very high latencies it is difficult to synchronize both DBs in time.

-The new proposal seeks to solve the current three problems:
+With the new proposal, the aim is to solve the three current problems:

-1. Complexity and maintainability of the current system (up to version NG 770).
+- Complexity and maintenance of the current system (up to NG version 770).

-2. Possibility of having an HA environment spread over different geographical locations with non-local network segmentation.
+- Possibility of having an HA environment distributed in different geographical locations with a non-local network segmentation.

-3. Data recovery procedure in case of Split-Brain and secured system operation in case of communication breakdown between the two geographically separated sites.
+- Data recovery procedure in case of Split-Brain and guaranteed functioning of the system in case of communication breakdown between both geographically separated sites.

-The new HA system for DB is implemented on Percona 8, although in future versions we will detail how to do so also on MySQL/MariaDB 8.
+The new HA system for DB is implemented on Percona 8, although in successive versions it will be detailed how to do it also in MySQL/MariaDB 8.

-Pandora FMS is based on a MySQL database to configure and store data, so a failure in the database can temporarily paralyze the monitoring tool.
-Pandora FMS high availability database cluster allows to easily deploy a strong and fail-safe architecture.
+Pandora FMS is based on a MySQL database to configure and store data, so a database failure can temporarily paralyze the monitoring tool.
+The Pandora FMS high availability database cluster allows you to easily deploy a robust and fault-tolerant architecture.

 This is an advanced feature that requires knowledge in GNU/Linux systems.
-It is important that all servers have the time synchronized with an NTP server (chronyd service in Rocky Linux 8).
+It is important that all servers have their time synchronized with an NTP server (chronyd service in Rocky Linux 8).

-Active/passive replication takes place from a single master node (with writing permissions) to any number of secondaries (read-only).
-If the master node fails, one of the secondaries is upgraded to master and pandora_ha takes care of updating the IP address of the master node.
+Active/passive replication is developed from a single master node (with write permission) to any number of secondaries (read-only).
+If the master node fails, one of the secondaries promotes to master and pandora_ha takes care of updating the IP address of the master node.

 The environment will consist of the following elements:

-• Server with pandora_ha with the configuration of all MySQL servers to carry out ongoing monitoring and perform the slave-master and master-slave promotions necessary for the correct operation of the cluster.
+pandora_hawith the configuration of all MySQL servers to carry out continuous monitoring and perform the necessary slave-master and master-slave promotions for the correct functioning of the cluster.

 Version 770 or later.